I’ve moved on from humanities and academia, but leaving up for posterity.

-I am currently serving as a data integration specialist (aka data wrangling) on a 2020 U.S. election research project at the Annenberg Public Policy Center.
 My background is interdisciplinary, and I formerly combined my expertise in book history, fluency in Japanese, and background in information science in a career as a librarian (primarily at the Penn Libraries, working with the Japanese and Korean collections).
-While data science and area studies librarianship may seem unrelated, the same drive brought me to both: doing socially impactful work using computer and information science.

-In addition to my work as a librarian, I taught the seminar East Asian Digital Humanities (EALC111/511)
+During my past librarian life, I taught the seminar East Asian Digital Humanities (EALC111/511)

 ) at Penn in Spring 2018.
 (Please feel free to reuse my related documents because I don’t plan on offering the course again, and there is certainly a need and interest on the part of students!)
 In 2014, I also co-founded WORD LAB

 , a library-based text analysis learning community, and served as an organizer for over five years.

 In a really ironic move, I co-founded and organized DH Japan which finally got off the ground and picked up a bit of momentum just as I changed careers and left both DH and Japanese studies professionally.
 It lives on though, at dhjapan.org

 text analysis learning community